ALL HUMAN ACTIONS

 Schema therapy is a medium to long term therapy of about 20+ sessions.
 Medicare card holders are entitled to 10 subsidised Clinical Psychology sessions per calendar year.
 Please see pricing for more information.

-I see you're an Advanced Certified Schema Therapist, why does this matter?
+I see you're an Advanced Certified Schema Therapist, Supervisor and Trainer.
+Why does this matter?

-I am a Clinical Psychologist and one of few certified at this level in Australia with the International Society of Schema Therapy (ISST).
+I am a Clinical Psychologist and one of few certified at the the supervisor/trainer level in Australia with the International Society of Schema Therapy (ISST).
 Certification matters because it ensures a high level of competence both clinically and in Schema Therapy.

 While this does not guarantee an outcome, the skills I have gained helps me to deliver high quality schema therapy for my clients.